Rajpratik71/Mininet-wiki/Mininet/VM-Setup-Notes.md

 ---------

-### Download VM
+### Download the Mininet VM

-Download the VM at https://github.com/downloads/mininet/mininet/mininet-vm-ubuntu11.10-052312.vmware.zip
+Download the Mininet VM at https://github.com/downloads/mininet/mininet/mininet-vm-ubuntu11.10-052312.vmware.zip

 The VM comes out to ~800MB compressed and ~2GB uncompressed.
 It includes a disk image in VMware's `.vmdk` (virtual machine disk) format, which can be used by most virtualization systems.